Skip to main content

 Lido CSM

-Lido's Community Staking Module lets community stakers utilize the Lido protocol to run validators in a permissionless manner.
-We can combine this with the SSV network to incorporate DVT into CSM.
+Lido's Community Staking Module (CSM) lets community stakers run validators through Lido in a permissionless way.
+You can combine it with SSV Network to add DVT to CSM.

-In this guide we'll run through how to create validator keys, register them on the SSV network with SSV network operators, and post the bond through CSM to activate the validator.
+This guide walks through how to create validator keys, register them on SSV Network with SSV operators, and post the bond through CSM to activate the validator.

 Key conditions for validators registered to CSM